horus-scheduler/horus-app-eval/README.md

-This repository contains the code for programs that run on end-hosts for "Horus: Granular In-Network Task Scheduler for Cloud Datacenters".
+This repository contains the code for programs that run on end-hosts for NSDI24 Paper "Horus: Granular In-Network Task Scheduler for Cloud Datacenters".
 The code is based on [Racksched repo](https://github.com/netx-repo/RackSched) with modifications based on our network protocols and queue model.

 The modified parts are commented with tag *HORUS* in the source code.